Cyphrme/Coze/README.md

 Coze explicitly defines a self-revoke method so that third parties may revoke leaked keys.
 Systems storing Coze keys should provide an interface permitting a given Coze key to be mark as revoked by receiving a self-revoke message.
 Self-revokes with future times must immediately be considered as revoked.
+Coze suggests rvk to be a 32-bit unsigned integer with a maximum value of 4,294,967,295.

 Key expiration policies, such as key rotation, are outside the scope of Coze.